 Note: Additional translations of the Citi Requirements for Suppliers will be made available soon.

 See Citi Requirements for Suppliers – Change Summary for key updates (released in March 2022).

 Citi Requirements for Suppliers facilitates supplier compliance with contractual requirements and other key Citi policy obligations.
 It is critical for your company, and any subcontractors, to comply with the requirements.
 If you have any questions, please contact your Citi business representative.

 Citi and the global private sector have a tremendous opportunity to address global ethical, social and environmental challenges through our core business operations.
-Citi's commitment to the global community is part of our heritage and is reflected in our annual Citizenship Report, which we encourage you to access on our website: www.citigroup.com/citi/about/citizenship/.
+Citi's commitment to the global community is part of our heritage and is reflected in our annual Environmental, Social, Governance (ESG) report, which we encourage you to access on our website: https://www.citigroup.com/citi/about/esg/.

 Citi recognizes the importance of integrating ethical, social and environmental factors into our global procurement practices.
 Our goal is to drive excellence in these areas throughout our own institution and to positively influence supplier institutions as well.

 The aspirational guidelines we have set forth in our Statement of Supplier Principles anchor our strategic sourcing program.
 We are pleased to share these principles with our suppliers.